-School Buses are Vulnerable to Crashes, like any Other Vehicle
+School Buses are Vulnerable to Crashes

 Thousands of Children are Injured Every Year in School Bus Accidents

-Injuries Causes by School Bus Accidents
+Common Injuries From School Bus Accidents

 School bus accidents can result in injuries such as:

-- Fractures (broken bones), sometimes so sever they require surgical repair.
+- Fractures (broken bones), sometimes so sever they require surgical repair

 - In some cases, death.